 Why a homemade hand cream without beeswax?

 This is a recipe for people who have trouble finding a nice DIY recipe without the ingredient they are trying to avoid.
 Similar to my homemade face mask without honey.
-In this case, we are learning how to make lotion without beeswax.
+In this case, we are learning how to make an easy homemade lotion without beeswax.

 Ingredients for the homemade hand cream without beeswax